MarSik/common-templates/templates/README.md

     # that will do the find and replace using a syntax documented
     # here: https://kubernetes.io/docs/reference/kubectl/jsonpath/
     # The jsonpath root is the objects: element of the template
+    # XXX There is currently an issue with annotations not supporting
+    #     list values
     template.cnv.io/replace:
     - path: "/VM/disks/*/type"
       value: virtio